Our team is committed to making a product that helps

 Jonathan built his first computer at age 11 and never looked back.
 For 30 years, he's been designing, coding, and managing software development.
 Jonathan has developed systems -- ranging from industrial control, scientific publishing, and telecoms to social media and games.
 Serving as a founding member and manager of multiple engineering teams, he has worked for many companies that you've probably never heard of but were part of - or acquired by - some you might: Crossaig (Thompson Reuters), Ceon (Convergys), Iperia (Genband).

-For seven years, Jonathan has donated his expertise to San Francisco's Sunnyside Elementary as Chair of the Tech Committee, introducing Hour-of-Code and running their annual talent show of 100 young performers.
-He's also a mentor with West, an organization that helps women enter and flourish in technical roles.
+Jonathan donates his expertise to San Francisco's Sunnyside Elementary as Chair of the Tech Committee, introducing Hour-of-Code and running their annual talent show of 100 young performers.
+He's also a mentor with WEST, an organization that helps women enter and flourish in technical roles.

 Michelle Magat Williams, Marketing